ckeditor/ckeditor4-docs/docs/guide/dev/deep_dive/errors/README.md

 ## editor-incorrect-element

 * Location: `core/editor.js`
 * Description: The requested element couldn't be found in page's DOM.
-Check the passed argument if it points to the correct element.
+Check if passed argument points to the correct element.
 * Additional data:
 	* `element`: The element's `id` attribute.